-SUMMARY OF CONSERVATION MEASURES AND RES OLUTIONS IN FORCE
+SUMMARY OF CONSERVATION MEASURES AND RESOLUTIONS IN FORCE

 This summary is provided as a general guide.
 For details please refer to relevant conservation measures.
-(Except for waters adjacent to: the Kerguelen Islands; the Crozet Islands; the Prince Edward Islands)
+(Except for waters adjacent to: 1 the Kerguelen Islands; 2 the Crozet Islands; 3 the Prince Edward Islands)

-- + may be extended to 14 September 2004 subject to demonstration of full compliance with Conservation Measure 25-02 - # fishing may take place outside the prescribed season subject to demonstration of full compliance with Conservation Measure 25-02 - \ or until the catch limit or the by-catch limit of any species is reached, whichever is sooner
+- + May be extended to 14 September 2005 subject to demonstration of full compliance with Conservation Measure 25-02 - # Fishing may take place outside the prescribed season subject to demonstration of full compliance with Conservation Measure 25-02 - Or until the catch limit or the by-catch limit of any species is reached, whichever is sooner

-Conservation Measure Species/Fishery Period in Force No. Title Region (catch limit, if applicable) and/or Fishing Season COMPLIAN NCE 10-01 (1998) Marking of fishing vessels and fishing gear All areas All fisheries All seasons 10-02 (2001) Licensing and inspection obligations of Contracting Parties with regard to their flag vessels operating in the Convention Area All areas All fisheries All seasons 10-03 (2002) Port inspections of vessels carrying toothfish All areas Dissostichus spp.
-All seasons 10-04 (2002) Automated satellite-linked vessel monitoring systems (VMS) All areas All fisheries except krill fisheries All seasons 10-05 (2003) Catch Documentation Scheme for Dissostichus spp.
+Conservation Measure Region Species/Fishery Period in Force No. Title (catch limit, if applicable) and/or Fishing Season COMPLIAN NCE 10-01 (1998) ^{1,2} Marking of fishing vessels and fishing gear All areas All fisheries All seasons 10-02 (2004) ^{1,2,3} Licensing and inspection obligations of Contracting Parties with regard to their flag vessels operating in the Convention Area All areas All fisheries All seasons 10-03 (2002) ^{1,2} Port inspections of vessels carrying toothfish All areas Dissostichus spp.
+All seasons 10-04 (2004) Automated satellite-linked Vessel Monitoring Systems (VMS) All areas All fisheries except krill fisheries All seasons 10-05 (2004) Catch Documentation Scheme for Dissostichus spp.
 All areas Dissostichus spp.
-All seasons 10-06 (2002) Scheme to promote compliance by Contracting Party vessels with CCAMLR conservation measures All areas All fisheries All seasons 10-07 (2003) Scheme to promote compliance by non-Contracting Party vessels with CCAMLR conservation measures All areas All fisheries All seasons GENI ERAL FISHER Y MATTERS Notifications 21-01 (2002) Notification that Members are considering initiating a new fishery All areas All new fisheries All seasons 21-02 (2002) Exploratory fisheries All areas All exploratory fisheries All seasons
+All seasons 10-06 (2004) Scheme to promote compliance by Contracting Party vessels with CCAMLR conservation measures All areas All fisheries All seasons 10-07 (2003) Scheme to promote compliance by non-Contracting Party vessels with CCAMLR conservation measures All areas All fisheries All seasons GENE RAL FISHER Y MATTERS Notifications 21-01 (2002) ^{1,2,3} Notification that Members are considering initiating a new fishery All areas All new fisheries All seasons 21-02 (2004) ^{1,2,3} Exploratory fisheries All areas All exploratory fisheries All seasons

-Conservation Measure Species/Fishery Period in Force No. Title Region (catch limit, if applicable) and/or Fishing Season Gear Regulations S 22-01 (1986) Regulation on mesh size measurement All areas Supplements Conservation Measure 22-02 All seasons 22-02 (1984) Mesh size All areas Dissostichus eleginoides, Gobionotothen gibberifrons, Lepidonotothen squamifrons, Notothenia kemp, Notothenia rossii All seasons 22-03 (1990) Mesh size for Champsocephalus gunnari All areas Champsocephalus gunnari All seasons Data Reporting 23-01 (2003) Five-day catch and effort reporting system Various Various All seasons 23-02 (1993) Ten-day catch and effort reporting system Various Various All seasons 23-03 (1991) Monthly catch and effort reporting system Various Various All seasons 23-04 (2000) Monthly fine-scale catch and effort data reporting system for trawl, longline and pot fisheries All areas All except krill fisheries All seasons 23-05 (2000) Monthly fine-scale biological data reporting system for trawl, longline and pot fisheries All areas All except krill fisheries All seasons 23-06 (2002) Data reporting system for krill fisheries All areas All krill fisheries All seasons Research and Ex periments 24-01 (2003) The application of conservation measures to scientific research All areas All fisheries All seasons 24-02 (2003) Experimental line-weighting trials 48.6, 88.1, 88.2, 58.4.1, 58.4.2, 58.4.3a, 58.4.3b, 58.5.2 Longline fisheries All seasons
+Conservation Measure Region Species/Fishery Period in Force No. Title (catch limit, if applicable) and/or Fishing Season Gear Regulation s 22-01 (1986) Regulation on mesh size measurement All areas Supplements Conservation Measure 22-02 All seasons 22-02 (1984) Mesh size All areas Dissostichus eleginoides, Gobionotothen gibberifrons, Lepidonotothen squamifrons, Notothenia kemp, Notothenia rossii All seasons 22-03 (1990) ^{1,2} Mesh size for Champsocephalus gunnari All areas Champsocephalus gunnari All seasons Data Reporting 23-01 (2004) Five-day catch and effort reporting system Various Various fisheries All seasons 23-02 (1993) Ten-day catch and effort reporting system Various Various fisheries All seasons 23-03 (1991) Monthly catch and effort reporting system Various Various fisheries All seasons 23-04 (2000) ^{1,2,3} Monthly fine-scale catch and effort data reporting system for trawl, longline and pot fisheries All areas All except krill fisheries All seasons 23-05 (2000) ^{1,2,3} Monthly fine-scale biological data reporting system for trawl, longline and pot fisheries All areas All except krill fisheries All seasons 23-06 (2004) Data reporting system for krill fisheries All areas All krill fisheries All seasons Research and Ex periments 24-01 (2003) ^{1,2,3} The application of conservation measures to scientific research All areas All fisheries All seasons 24-02 (2004) Longline weighting for seabird conservation 48.6, 58.4.1, 58.4.2, 58.4.3a, 58.4.3b, 58.5.2, 88.1, 88.2 Longline fisheries All seasons